RHC-CIT-128-SP22/project-eiwata/README.md

 Integral Features:
 - [ ] Dialogue displays on the screen gradually as user plays through the game
 - [X] Smooth transition between scenes
-- [ ] GAME OVER screen allows user to select PLAY AGAIN or QUIT
+- [ ] Game Over screen allows user to select Play Again or Quit
-- [ ] At GAME OVER, if user selects PLAY AGAIN it displays scenes traversed during the previous game iteration and allows user to select point to revive from
+- [ ] At Game Over screen, if user selects Play Again it displays scenes traversed during the previous game iteration and allows user to select point to revive from

 Bonus features:
 - [ ] Pause button